 Group 6 Item 1 Education, research and vocational training provided by eligible bodies: eligible bodies: university subsidiary training companies

 In some cases where a university trading company provides education, it may be acting as a ‘college, institution, school or hall of a university.’
 As a consequence it is an ‘eligible body’ for the purposes of Note 1(b) Group 6 Schedule 9 of the VAT Act 1994.
 This means that any education or training provided by the university subsidiary trading company is an exempt supply of education.

 As a result of developments in VAT case law and in the methods by which education is delivered by universities a review on the treatment of supplies by companies that are owned or controlled by a university was undertaken.
-This resulted in a change in policy that was announced in Revenue and Customs Brief 09/10 and took effect from 11t h March 2010 (the date of the brief).
+This resulted in a change in policy that was announced in Revenue and Customs Brief 09/10 (link is external) and took effect from 11 March 2010 (the date of the Brief).

 This treatment is limited to those companies that:

 - provide university level education leading to a qualification awarded by a university or a nationally recognised body; and

 have close academic links with their parent university; for example, where students on the company’s courses are registered/enrolled with the parent university, subject to its rules and regulations and awarded qualifications by it.